 Subd.
 5. Premiums.
 All premiums or other money received by a producer from an insured or applicant for insurance must be promptly deposited directly in a business checking, savings, or other similar account maintained by the producer or agency, unless the money is forwarded directly to the designated insurer.

 Subd.
 6. Privacy of insured.
 Except as otherwise provided by law, no insurance producer may disclose or cause to be disclosed to any other person the identity of a person insured through the producer without the consent of the insured.

 Subd.
 7. Altering existing policies; written binders required.
-An insurance producer having express authority to bind coverage, who orally agrees on behalf of an insurer to provide insurance coverage, or to alter an existing insurance agreement, shall execute and forward a memorandum or binder containing the terms of the oral agreement to the insured within five business days from the time the oral agreement is entered, unless the insurer forwards the information.
-The memorandum of coverage or binder may be forwarded by mail, facsimile, or electronically.
-The memorandum of coverage or binder must be forwarded by mail, unless the insured authorizes facsimile or electronic transmission of it.
-A memorandum of coverage or binder must be provided by the insurer to the policyholder upon request.
+An insurance producer having express authority to bind coverage, who orally agrees on behalf of an insurer to provide insurance coverage, or to alter an existing insurance agreement, shall execute and deliver a written memorandum or binder containing the terms of the oral agreement to the insured within three business days from the time the oral agreement is entered.

 Official Publication of the State of Minnesota